Welcome to the Scarf of the Month Club!

 Simple Woven Cowl

-- Approximately 456 yds of Lion Brand Superwash Merino in Hemp
+- Approximately 456 yds of Lion Brand Superwash Merino* in the Hemp colorway

 - You will need 2 skeins since you will be working with 2 strands held together